upday/data-assignment-task/README.md

 * Correctness of the final result
 * Readability of the code
 * Architecture of the solution
-* Tests (full coverage is not  required, the candidate should mainly test the critical parts of the code)
+* Tests (full coverage is not required, you should mainly test the critical parts of the code)

 ## Bonus
 Include a picture that visualizes the CTR per article category over the 3 days.
-Up to the candidate which kind of visualization to use.
+Up to you which kind of visualization to use.